 1. Formal administrative complaints are procedures developed under the supervisory jurisdiction of LDE to address allegations that an LEA is violating a requirement of Part B of the Act.

 D. Mediation is an informal, voluntary process by which the parent and the LEA are given an opportunity, through the help of a trained mediator, to resolve their differences and find solutions to enhance the overall learning environment for the student.
 Differences may arise in the planning and implementing of an individualized educational program for a student with an exceptionality.
 It is important for parents and LEAs to have an opportunity to present their viewpoint in a dispute.
-See 'Disabilities or Louisiana's Educational Rights of Gifted/Talented Children in Public Schools and the Mediation Services for Students with Exceptionalities brochure for more information.
+See Louisiana's Educational Rights of Children with Disabilities Handbook or Louisiana's Educational Rights of Gifted/Talented Children in Public Schools and the Mediation Services for Students with Exceptionalities brochure for more information.

 E. The parents and the LEA both have the right to an "impartial due process hearing" when disagreements arise between the parent and the LEA, relative to initiating or changing the identification, evaluation, or educational services and placement of a student with an exceptionality.
 Due process hearings may be initiated by the parent or the LEA.
-See ' Disabilities or Louisiana's Educational Rights of Gifted/Talented Children in Public Schools and the Special Education Impartial Due Process Hearing brochure for more information.
+See Louisiana's Educational Rights of Children with Disabilities Handbook or Louisiana's Educational Rights of Gifted/Talented Children in Public Schools and the Special Education Impartial Due Process Hearing brochure for more information.

 AUTHORITY NOTE: Promulgated in accordance with R.S.
 17:1941 et seq.